autonomio/talos/README.md

 [Field Report](https://towardsdatascience.com/hyperparameter-optimization-with-keras-b82e6364ca53)  [~15 mins]

-For more information on how Talos can help with your TensorFlow (tf.keras) and PyTorch workflow, visit the [User Manual](https://autonomio.github.io/talos/).
+For more information on how Talos can help with your Keras, TensorFlow (tf.keras) and PyTorch workflow, visit the [User Manual](https://autonomio.github.io/talos/).

 You may also want to check out a visualization of the [Talos Hyperparameter Tuning workflow](https://github.com/autonomio/talos/wiki/Workflow).